 Table 5 shows that within State Responsibility Areas, the Nevada County Consolidated District has the highest number of acres within the CHRP designated areas.
 Within Local Responsibility Areas, the Truckee Fire District has the most acres within the CHRP designated areas.
 Under the federal jurisdiction, albeit some overlap with SRA and LRA (using FRAP's 2007 DPA Layer, there may be some GIS slivers that need to be addressed), within the 260,241 acres in the CHRP designated areas, 12,670 acres are in the very high priority class and 84,907 acres are considered high priority.
 However, this analysis purely looks at the locations where hazardous fuels treatments are needed given those areas with high fire hazard, high parcel improvement values (above \$10,000), where ridgetops and roads co-align, and those high hazard areas that lie within the WUI.
 This analysis does not consider where treatments have already been placed.
+The

-The CWPP Analysis Team spent considerable time aggregating GIS datasets to try to depict how many acres have been treated (and when.)
+CWPP Analysis Team spent considerable time aggregating GIS datasets to try to depict how many acres have been treated (and when)...)
 Certainly, this effort needs to be updated periodically as new treatments are implemented.
 Given the RCD's effort to do this for Placer, El Dorado and Nevada counties, it is extremely important to the CWPP implementation that there is coordination between federal, state and local partners to maintain the quality of this spatial data.
 The CWPP Analysis Team has digitized and integrated layers to depict where projects have been performed and those future planned projects as delineated by CALFIRE, the fire chiefs and federal partners.
 Given the current datasets, a total of 80,907 acres have been treated in the County with another 1,612 acres planned for implementation in 2008.
-Figure 23 is the most recent version of this effort with treated areas in grey and black.
+Figure 1623 is the most recent version of this effort with treated areas in grey and future projects in black.
 The CWPP Analysis Team has suggested that this layer become an on-line tool for communities and HOAs to view where work is needed.
+A possible home for this on line tool would be UC Berkeley's Center for Fire Research and Outreach (CFRO), as it is currently using an address based system to show people where their homes are in relation to FRAP's Fire Severity Zones (CFRO) website).
 This is discussed further under the Mitigation Plan's Outreach and Education.